dangoldbj/openclaw-simplex/README.md

 * self-hosted or local-first operation
 * agent communication without third-party dependencies

-**This introduces a privacy-first messaging capability that was previously not available in the OpenClaw channel ecosystem.**
+**This adds a privacy-first messaging option to the OpenClaw channel set.**

-### Compared to other channels
+### How This Differs From Typical Bot/API Channels

 Unlike typical messaging integrations (e.g. bot APIs or phone-based channels), this plugin:

-* does not require platform accounts or phone numbers
+* does not require phone numbers
-* does not depend on hosted bot infrastructure
+* does not depend on hosted or unofficial bot APIs
-* allows fully local or self-hosted operation
+* uses end-to-end encrypted messaging by default
-* minimizes external trust assumptions
+* inherits stronger privacy properties from SimpleX, including reduced metadata exposure compared with typical bot-platform channels

 ---